SignTools/SignTools/INSTALL.md

 #### 3.2.2.
 Running

-For overview, these are the default arguments that will be used:
+For reference, these are the default arguments that will be used:

 - The listening port is 8080.
 You can change this with the argument `-port 1234`
 - The listening host is all (0.0.0.0).
 You can change this with the argument `-host 1.2.3.4`